 ♥ This is the site of Spiritual & Metaphysical Healing/Wellbeing Facilitator Angel-Light Love of Texas & Healing Love Lighthouse--a heart-centered ministry supported by donations, established in 1990.
-Through this physical embodiment, we the Angel-Light team have been facilitating the healing and wellbeing of people and pets and places around the world (locally and remotely) for over 25 years.
+Through this physical embodiment, we the Angel-Light Team/Collective have been facilitating the healing and wellbeing of people and pets and places around the world (locally and remotely) for over 25 years.
 How may we assist you? ♥

 Friday, January 10, 2014

 January 10, 2014